canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 monitor and actively observe the operation of the cluster.
 Charmed Spark delivers a comprehensive observability stack which includes:

-* **business analytical monitoring** via the deployment of Spark History Server, that provides a UI that allows Spark users (such as Data Scientist and Data Engineers) to analyze the logs of their jobs at a more business level, allowing to break down a Spark Job into its different parts and stages
+* **business analytical monitoring** via the deployment of the Spark History Server, that provides a UI for Spark users (such as Data Scientists and Data Engineers) to analyse the logs of their jobs at a more business level and to break down a Spark Job into its different parts and stages.
 * **cluster administration monitoring** via integration with the Canonical Observability Stack (COS) for aggregating raw application metrics,
   and setting up alerts and dashboards based on resource utilization.